Worksite Wellness

 - Inform employees about the benefits of healthy eating through a nutrition webinar or onsite seminar.
 Resources: Planning Onsite Events, Tips to Eat Less, LSU AgCenter Nutrition Programs

-- Promote and encourage employees to complete free online health assessments in order to track their numbers and health progress.
+- Promote and encourage employees to complete free online health assessments to track their numbers and health progress.
 Resources: Diabetes Risk Test, My Life Check

-- Encourage employees to complete their annual wellness check-up with their primary care physician.
+- Encourage employees to complete their annual wellness check-ups with their primary care physician.

 Medium-Cost Activities